 MA (Dual Hons), MAET, MAA, AEIMS, IMI

-Merlin is an award-winning freelance Medical Illustrator & Educator.
+Merlin is an award-winning freelance Medical Illustrator, Educator and live graphic recording artist.
 She strives to visualise information in a way that makes it universally accessible, educational and engaging for both clinicians, patients and the general public.

-Over the last decade she has worked with some of the largest clients in the healthcare sector in the field of patient & public engagement, including Harley Street Childrens' Hospital, The Wellcome Trust, The Francis Crick Institute, Great Ormond Street Hospital, Royal Free Hospital, St Charles Centre for Health and Wellbeing, UCL, Hunterian Museum of Surgery, The Royal College of Midwives and Kings College London.
+Over the last decade she has worked with some of the largest clients in the healthcare sector in the field of patient & public engagement, including Harley Street Childrens' Hospital, The Wellcome Trust, The Francis Crick Institute, Great Ormond Street Hospital, Royal Free Hospital, St Charles Centre for Health and Wellbeing, UCL, Hunterian Museum of Surgery, The Royal College of Midwives, the Division of Cancer Studies at Kings College and the Global Health Research Group on Neurotrauma.
 She teaches Illustration at The House of Illustration (founded by Quentin Blake) in addition to creating work for a wide range of clients.